SameerJS6/Github-User-Search-App/README-template.md

 # Frontend Mentor - GitHub user search app solution

 This is a solution to the [GitHub user search app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/github-user-search-app-Q09YOgaH6).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents